UnionInternationalCheminsdeFer/OSDM/spec/business-capabilities.md

 ### Retrieve Product Information

 A service to access the attributes of a product such as detailed sales and after-sales is optional.
-Product informatio n is part of the offer or booking and is included there by default.
+Product information is part of the offer or booking and is included there by default.

 ### Retrieve Stored Personal Data